Opus (audio format): History

 Opus was proposed for the standardization of a new audio format at the IETF, which was eventually accepted and granted by the codec working group.
 It is based on two initially separate standard proposals from the Xiph.Org Foundation and Skype Technologies S.A. (now Microsoft).
-Its main developers are Jean-Marc Valin (Xiph.Org, Octasic, Mozilla Corporation), Koen Vos (Skype), and Timothy B. Terriberry (Xiph.Org, Mozilla Corporation).
-Among others, Juin-Hwey (Raymond) Chen (Broadcom), Gregory Maxwell (Xiph.Org, Wikimedia), and Christopher Montgomery (Xiph.Org) were also involved.
+Its main developers are Jean-Marc Valin (Xiph.Org, Octasic, Mozilla Corporation, Amazon), Koen Vos (Skype), and Timothy B. Terriberry (Xiph.Org, Mozilla Corporation, Amazon).
+Among others, Juin-Hwey (Raymond) Chen (Broadcom), Gregory Maxwell (Xiph.Org, Wikimedia), and Chris Montgomery (Xiph.Org) were also involved.

-The development of the CELT part of the format goes back to thoughts on a successor for Vorbis under the working name Ghost.
+The development of the CELT part of the format originated from discussions on a successor for Vorbis under the working name Ghost.
 As a newer speech codec from the Xiph.Org Foundation, Opus replaces Xiph's older speech codec Speex, an earlier project of Jean-Marc Valin.
 CELT has been worked on since November 2007.

 The SILK part has been under development at Skype since January 2007 as the successor of their SVOPC, an internal project to make the company independent from third-party codecs like iSAC and iLBC and respective license payments.

 In March 2009, Skype suggested the development and standardization of a wideband audio format within the IETF.
 Nearly a year passed with much debate on the formation of an appropriate working group.
 Representatives of several companies which were taking part in the standardization of patent-encumbered competing format, including Polycom and Ericsson—the creators and licensors of G.719—as well as France Télécom, Huawei and the Orange Labs (department of France Télécom), which were involved in the creation of G.718, stated objections against the start of the standardization process for a royalty-free format.
 (Some of the opponents would later claim patent rights that Xiph dismissed; see below.)
 The working group finally formed in February 2010, and even the corresponding Study Group 16 from the ITU-T pledged to support its work.

 In July 2010, a prototype of a hybrid format was presented that combined the two proposed format candidates SILK and CELT.
 In September 2010, Opus was submitted to the IETF as proposal for standardization.
 For a short time the format went under the name of Harmony before it got its present name in October 2010.
 At the beginning of February 2011, the bitstream format was tentatively frozen, subject to last changes.
 Near the end of July 2011, Jean-Marc Valin was hired by the Mozilla Corporation to continue working on Opus.